creekdrops/svelte-pocketbase/README.md

 import type { PageServerLoad } from './$types';

 export const load = (({ locals }) => {
   //	check to see if the user is authenticated if (!locals.pb.authStore.isValid) {
     //	if not, redirect them to "/login" throw redirect(303, '/login');
   }
 }) satisfies PageServerLoad;
 ```

 ## Contribute

-This library is still very much work-in-progress.
+This library is still very much a work-in-progress side-project.
 As mentioned before, you may want to avoid using this in a production setting until things are a bit more polished.
-I hope to add additional features such as realtime features and CRUD helpers in the near future.
+I hope to add realtime features in the near future.

 Feel free to contribute to this project if you have ideas or suggestions for improvements.